TinfoilHat0/Fairness-Robustness-in-FedLearning/README.md

 See ```src/runner.sh``` for some example usage, and to replicate our results, as well as to run your own experiments.

-For example, you can first run some experiments in the centralized setting to get some baselines values:
+For example, you can first run some experiments in the centralized setting to get some baseline values:
 ```python centralized.py --data=cifar10 --device=cuda:1``` which will train a model on CIFAR10 dataset.

 Then, you can measure fairness in the federated learning (FL) setting.